Mark Foster Gage Architects,

 As a way to further explore the theoretical and cultural aspects of his design work, Mr. Gage has, for nearly two decades, taught graduate-level design studios and research seminars at the Yale School of Architecture where he has served in multiple capacities including Chair of Admissions, Assistant Dean of Student Affairs, Assistant Dean of External Communications, and Assistant Dean of Collaborative and Outside Projects where he has developed innovative educational models that directly connect the curriculum to international corporations and institutions that provide new forms of financial, personnel, and research support.
 Prior to teaching at Yale, he taught at Columbia University, The Institute for the Study of Classical Architecture, and chaired the think-tank on Computational Aesthetics at the Royal Danish Academy.
 Gage has lectured widely on his design work as well as his technological and theoretical contributions to the field of architecture at numerous universities, think-tanks, museums and other international institutions including both TED and INK conferences.

-Mr. Gage has written extensively on architecture, technology and aesthetic philosophy in both popular and scholarly publications including The Journal of Architectural Education, Volume, Fulcrum, Mole, ArchiStorm, A+U, Perspecta, Agora, AD/ Architectural Design, and Log, where he was also the guest editor, with Florencia Pita, of Issue #17 which focused on the subject of affect in architecture.
+Mr. Gage has written extensively on architecture, technology and aesthetic philosophy in both popular and scholarly publications including as a design contributor for CNN, and in print in the The Journal of Architectural Education, Volume, Fulcrum, Mole, ArchiStorm, A+U, Perspecta, Agora, AD/ Architectural Design, and Log, where he was also the guest editor, with Florencia Pita, of Issue #17 which focused on the subject of affect in architecture.
 In 2015 he contributed a comprehensive text about architectural identity titled “Architecture, Branding, and the Politics of Identity" to The Routledge Handbook of Architecture and Design.

 Mr. Gage has been a licensed architect in the State of New York since 2004 and holds a five-year Bachelor of Architecture degree with a second major in Art History from the University of Notre Dame (1997), and a Post-Professional Master of Architecture degree from Yale University (2001).